klausbreyer/v01.io/content/posts/shape-up-track-for-scrum---how-to-hack-a-process/index.md

 While I am writing this article during the shaping phase for the second Shape Up sprint, for me, some first general patterns start to emerge:

 - Product Owner: There is an extensive phase of collaboration between the PO and the whole team during the shaping, led by UX.
-In return, almost a lot lesser obligations during the implementation because no formalities require a PO presence, like sessions for refinement, planning, or estimations.
-Communication with PO and the team moves from Push to Pull.
+In return, almost a lot lesser obligations during the implementation because no formalities require a PO presence, like sessions for refinement, planning, or estimations. {{< highlight >}}Communication with PO and the team moves from Push to Pull.{{< /highlight >}}
 - User Experience: A UX designer was part of the Shape Up team for ongoing product decisions as they were used to working very closely with UI Designers.
 In practice, this designer kept a lot of the meta picture in mind and owned the test cases.
-- User Interface: Would have preferred to deliver the work as "1 piece", but instead was led to some part by engineering, by what's possible.
+- User Interface: {{< highlight >}}Would have preferred to deliver the work as "1 piece",{{< /highlight >}} but instead was led to some part by engineering, by what's possible.
 So designers needed to make some compromises, which they otherwise would not have allowed.
 But all in all, I think they spend significantly less time on the project.
 - Engineering: Engineers loved the meeting-free time to tackle some challenging problems of a very technical feature.
 Besides the coding, it is worth mentioning that they came up with many of the final product's bells and whistles.
-Also, they were more involved in testing the feature directly with the beta customers.
-But it is essential to stay connected to the rest of the team via a bi-weekly developers huddle to discuss technical architecture and how new features are integrated into the codebase.
+Also, they were more involved in testing the feature directly with the beta customers. {{< highlight >}}But it is essential to stay connected to the rest of the team via a bi-weekly developers huddle to discuss technical architecture and how new features are integrated into the codebase.{{< /highlight >}}
 - Business: Knows precisely how much (time) budget they want to allocate to tackle a specific problem.
-- Collaboration: We only had one larger daily for the whole team (PO optional), where we showed work and drove decisions.
-And those discussions were magical: Designers and Developers working at the same thing, at the same time, bringing their perspective - without the need to constantly context switch (like in Scrumfall).
+- {{< highlight >}}Collaboration: We only had one larger daily for the whole team (PO optional), where we showed work and drove decisions.
+And those discussions were magical: Designers and Developers working at the same thing, at the same time, bringing their perspective - without the need to constantly context switch (like in Scrumfall).{{< /highlight >}}

-The builders formed what I would call a "temporary squad": Working focused on one thing while still being in exchange with their peers so that the overall architecture and visual esthetics do not suffer.
+{{< highlight >}}The builders formed what I would call a "temporary squad": Working focused on one thing while still being in exchange with their peers so that the overall architecture and visual esthetics do not suffer.{{< /highlight >}}

    ![](2022-11-16-shape-up-teamsetup-squad.svg)

 An exciting aspect emerged for the rest of the team (working within a regular Scrum track): Communication for them was also much more efficient when there were no longer 4 developers but only 2 developers who had to coordinate. ([Remember: communication increases exponentially](https://www.leadingagile.com/2018/02/lines-of-communication-team-size-applying-brooks-law/).)
-This avoids situations where in backlog refinement/grooming, there are sometimes discussions that only concern some attendees: If 1 UI + 1 dev argues about a particular detail, it doesn't help that 2 UI designers (and sometimes even the other developers) are present for this time.
+{{< highlight >}}This avoids situations where in backlog refinement/grooming, there are sometimes discussions that only concern some attendees: If 1 UI + 1 dev argues about a particular detail, it doesn't help that 2 UI designers (and sometimes even the other developers) are present for this time.{{< /highlight >}}

 Our Learnings: